 Research on human-robot collaboration (HRC) in architecture has established the basis for cooperative fabrication environments where humans and machines share space, agency, and creative roles.
-Early work emphasized safety, precision, and co-presence, ensuring that robots could operate near humans without physical barriers (Bock and Linner, 2015; Gramazio and Kohler 2014).
-More recent studies highlight adaptability and the distribution of cognitive and creative agency between designers and robotic systems (Zhao et al., 2024; Skevaki et al., 2024), positioning the robot as an intelligent collaborator responding to gestures, sensing material feedback, and adjusting tasks in real time.
+Early work emphasized safety, precision, and co-presence, ensuring that robots could operate near humans without physical barriers (Bock 2015; Gramazio & Kohler 2014).
+More recent studies highlight adaptability and the distribution of cognitive and creative agency between designers and robotic systems (Zhao 2024; Skevaki 2024), positioning the robot as an intelligent collaborator responding to gestures, sensing material feedback, and adjusting tasks in real time.